-Been in the top 10 at Badminton and 4th at Pau CCI****, and been in the winning Nations Cup Team at Aachen 2016.
+Been in the top 10 at Badminton and 4th at Pau CCI5*, and been in the winning Nations Cup Team at Aachen 2016.

 "My father, Lyndon McLeod, was quite keen on breeding racehorses and eventers at home in Maitland, Australia where I grew up.
 Those that didn't make the grade were given to me to event.
 My teenage years and early twenties were spent mostly with quirky thoroughbreds with varying degrees of talent that taught me to sit still and be patient.
 I also learnt the value of a neckstrap and that if a horse can live out in 40 degree heat then it is much easier to ride!

 One of the best homebreds was Hunter Red who contested Badminton in the mud and rain of 1999.
 He exceeded all expectations (including mine) to finish 7th and at just 21 I thought it all seemed pretty easy.
 Then along came Frederick Hunter who most certainly was not easy.
 Fred was a failed trick pony and one presumes his early humiliation at being made to stand on buckets coupled with his short lived career as a showjumper left him with a few issues.
 Fred put me on the deck on a daily basis and never grew out of the habit which he found hugely amusing.
-He was, however, one of the most talented horses I have ridden and after winning Melbourne CCI 3 star we found ourselves at the 2002 World Equestrian Games in Jerez as part of the Australian team.
+He was, however, one of the most talented horses I have ridden and after winning Melbourne CCI 4 star we found ourselves at the 2002 World Equestrian Games in Jerez as part of the Australian team.

 A tall and rangy chestnut mare, Enchanted, was the next horse to bring me back to Europe.
-Possibly the laziest horse I have ridden on the flat and over showjumps, she was an outstanding cross country machine and took me back to 4 star again.
+Possibly the laziest horse I have ridden on the flat and over showjumps, she was an outstanding cross country machine and took me back to 5 star again.
 Runner up at the British Open in 2004 was some consolation for being reserve for Athens Olympics although I never quite got over the disappointment of sliding down the order on the third day at a three day event.

 Another mare, Black Odyssey, was to be instrumental in my move to the UK in 2005.
-Although she had talent in spades, having been 2nd at Adelaide 4 star, she much preferred to spend time on her hind legs waving her front legs about to doing a test.
+Although she had talent in spades, having been 2nd at Adelaide 5 star, she much preferred to spend time on her hind legs waving her front legs about to doing a test.
 She was small and beautiful but her habit of going over backwards at the xc start box was less than endearing and I eventually gave up on trying to make her love the sport as much as I do.